Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks: Methods

-where we write $f_j^{(i)}$ for the \textit{cavity marginals},
+where we write $f_j^{(i)}$ for the {`cavity marginals'},

-In essence, the above discussion amounts to organising the $2N$ integrals in (\ref{eq_powerspec_hamiltonian}) in a convenient way, with the advantage of providing a simple intuition for the role of the underlying network.
+In essence, the above discussion amounts to organising the $2N$ integrals in Eq.~(\ref{eq_powerspec_hamiltonian}) in a convenient way, with the advantage of providing a simple intuition for the role of the underlying network.
 The superscript $(i)$ is used to indicate that the quantity corresponds to the cavity network where node $i$ has been removed.
+We will further use this notation for the {`cavity covariance matrix'} $\boldsymbol{\Psi}_{jl}^{(i)}$ introduced in the following.

 Next we perform the integration in Eq.~(\ref{eq_single_site_marginal_recursion}) and compare to the form in Eq.~(\ref{eq_single_site_marginal_covariance_matrix}).
 We thus obtain a recursion formula for the covariance matrix $\boldsymbol{\Psi}_i$ and the cavity covariance matrices $\boldsymbol{\Psi}_{jl}^{(i)}$,